jlapeyre/Symata.jl/README.md

 ## Symbolic mathematics language

+### What SJulia is (or wants to be)

+1. SJulia is a language for symbolic computations and mathematics, where, for the most part, "mathematics" means what it typically does for a scientist or engineer.

+2. It is a language based mostly on expressions, on "evaluating" and rewriting them, like Wolfram, Maple, or Maxima.
+It is neither a language, nor an extension of a language, that is mostly procedural, or designed around data types and functions, or a hierarchy of classes, etc., like C or Python or Java.
+Nor is it language like Sage;
+that is, one meant to provide a unifying interface to a number of mathematics languages with various programming models.

+3. It is meant to be useful to people who do not like to program computers, as well as those who do.
+The former includes people who prefer not to think about classes, methods, objects, dispatch, stack traces, etc.

-SJulia is a language for symbolic computation.
-It is largely modeled on the pattern matching and evaluation sequence of Mathematica.
+SJulia is largely modeled on the pattern matching and evaluation sequence of Mathematica.
 Evaluation, pattern matching, flow control, etc. are written in Julia.
 Much of the mathematics and symbolic manipulation is achieved by wrapping SymPy.
-There are more than 300 functions implemented, including integration, tranformation of special functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](sjtest/), and, at the SJulia prompt, the online help, `?
+There are more than 300 functions implemented, including integration, transformation of special functions, expression manipulation, writing and reading expressions to and from a file etc. The best places for examples of what works (and what does not), are [the test directory](sjtest/), and, at the SJulia prompt, the online help, `?
 Topic`, with TAB completion, and regex search `h"word"`.

+The core of SJulia is not complete.
+But, a large number of features are implemented;
+enough to be useful.

 ### Installing